Public methodology

 Primary inputs: Zambezi River Authority (ZRA) hydrology, engineered rows in features_daily, and curated evidence in zesco_label_log (scraped media plus optional hydrology_implied weak labels, flagged by label_source).
 Bank of Zambia FX and LME copper are also ingested for macro context and Stage 2 feature accumulation.

 Cadence: scrapers and feature jobs run on a schedule when deployed.
 Training is on demand under a governed manifest.
-Scheduled inference writes model output; public-facing PSI is limited to rows explicitly published (see infrastructure migration notes in the repo).
+Scheduled inference writes model output; public-facing PSI is limited to rows the public view treats as published.
+Today that publish filter exists at the schema level, but the scheduled PSI inference path still writes rows directly into published state while the manual promotion gate is being hardened.

 3. Upper Zambezi / Chavuma (calibration context)